n0mbr3al3at0r10/iexec-demo/README.md

 - Prompts user to choose between Web3Telegram or Web3Mail
 - Validates service selection and configures appropriate client

-### Step 3: Sequential Bulk Message/Email Sending
+### Step 3: Parallel Bulk Message/Email Sending

 - Initializes the selected service (Web3Telegram or Web3Mail) with your private key
 - Fetches your available contacts (protected data you have access to)
-- **Submits test messages/emails to all available contacts sequentially**:
+- **Submits test messages/emails to all available contacts in parallel**:
   - **Telegram**: Submits "RandomApe says hi!" with timestamp to each contact
   - **Mail**: Submits email with subject and formatted content to each contact
-- **Sequential processing**: Each submission completes before the next begins
+- **Fire-and-forget approach**: Submissions happen immediately without waiting for blockchain confirmation
 - Shows real-time progress for each contact submission
+- **60-second timeout protection**: Prevents hanging on slow network conditions
 - Handles errors gracefully for individual contacts
 - Returns task IDs for tracking all submissions (not deliveries)
 - Provides comprehensive summary with success/failure statistics
 - Displays pricing and transaction details for all submissions
 - Tracks and reports total elapsed time for performance monitoring
-- **Reliable execution**: No race conditions or parallel processing conflicts
+- **Parallel execution**: All contacts processed simultaneously for maximum speed

 ### Deposit Command